Coconut-Crusted Tofu with Mango Salsa

 Making this dish is easier than you might think.
 First of all, the high protein super firm tofu allows you to skip the pressing all together and results in an incredibly firm and meaty texture that is oh-so-crispy!
 You can also serve the the crispy coconut tofu as coconut tofu bites with vegan sweet chili sauce for the perfect plant-based appetizer!

-Serve up your coconut crusted tofu with mango salsa alongside rice and massaged kale for a complete meal that will transport your taste buds straight to paradise (no flights required, but piña colada recommended).
+Serve up your coconut crusted tofu with mango salsa alongside rice and massaged kale for a complete meal that will transport your taste buds straight to paradise (no flights required, but piña colada is recommended).
 To make this recipe, you will need:

 • High Protein Super Firm Tofu